 UNIT FOUR

+Elective Title: Data Driven Web Development

+Elective Code: 09DGT2

-Elective Title:Data Driven Web DevelopmentBrief Overview:Students will learn how to super-charge their web development skills by creating replicas of well-known websites.
-In completing these websites, students will learn advanced web development tricks and skills of professional web developers.
+Brief Overview: Students will learn how to super-charge their web development skills by

+creating replicas of well-known websites.
+In completing these websites, students will learn advanced web development tricks and skills of professional
-TECHNOLOGY & DESIGN

-Design Thinking
+web developers.

-Design Thinking is a subject where students develop their entrepreneurial creativity and problemsolving skills to design for the real-world.
+TECHNOLOGY & DESIGN Design Thinking Design Thinking is a subject where students develop their entrepreneurial creativity and problem-solving skills to design for the real-world.
 They learn to use the Design Thinking process that designers use across various industries in a range of professions including business strategy, engineering, architecture, software and games, to develop solutions that fulfil human needs and wants.
 Students will engage with the design process, and respond to real-world problems presented in design briefs.
 The process utilises both divergent and convergent thinking strategies, beginning with research and ideation to generate possible design solutions, then further development, testing and evaluation of these ideas to devise a final design concept.
 They will also learn the importance of prototyping.
 Students will develop skills in applying this design thinking process while using 3D modelling software, 3D printers and working with various materials.
+YEAR 8 SEMESTER ONE Elective Title: 3D Modelling (Products) Elective Code: 08DST1 Brief Overview: This elective introduces students to the fundamentals of the design process through the medium of 3D modelling.
+They will utilise the elements and principles of design to generate solutions to specific challenges.
+Students have the opportunity to experience the benefits of designing using Autodesk Tinkercad and then generate their model using 3D printers.
+SEMESTER TWO Elective Title: Environment Design Elective Code: 08DST2 Brief Overview: This elective introduces students to 3D modelling with a focus on architecture and the built environment.
+Students will utilise the elements and principles of design to generate solutions to a different set of challenges.
+Students have the opportunity to develop digital 3D models using HomeByMe, which demonstrate floor plans, fully furnished walkthroughs, and life-like renderings.

-Elective Title:Understanding Users & Purposeful DesignElective Code:09DST1Brief Overview:This elective focuses the students on the importance of putting users at the centre of design.
+SEMESTER ONE Elective Title: Understanding Users & Purposeful Design Elective Code: 09DST1 Brief Overview: This elective focuses the students on the importance of putting users at the centre of design.
 Students will explore human biases, how users make decisions, interact with products and their environment, respond to different stimuli and how to influence users through design.
 Students will apply this knowledge to real-world design challenges related to human behaviour.

-Elective Title: Textiles & Surface Design

-Elective Code: 09DST2

-Brief Overview: Students will apply the design process to real-world design challenges that explore the use of textiles in a range of environments and situations.
+SEMESTER TWO Elective Title: Textiles & Surface Design Elective Code: 09DST2 Brief Overview: Students will apply the design process to real-world design challenges that explore the use of textiles in a range of environments and situations.
 Students will have the opportunity to develop hands-on skills and utilise a range of digital platforms to produce and evaluate design concepts.
 Students explore the important role of a designer in creating designed solutions that satisfy consumer needs whilst considering social, ethical and environmental factors in global textile production.